Bluechip23/arpg-card-game/README.md

 ### Storage & stash

 Unequipped gear lives in your backpack (limited slots).
 Towns provide a larger persistent **stash**.
-Loose cards you pick up as loot go to a card inventory first and are added to your deck (via the discard pile) when you choose.
+Loose cards you pick up as loot also are added to your inventory.
+When adding them to your deck, via directly or an item slot, the card is put into your discard pile.
 ---

 ## Weapon & Equipment Swapping